TaxAssist Accountants: The franchise opportunity

 What will the challenges be in achieving that?

-Whilst there are many differences between the UK and our target countries, both culturally and legally, there is one constant – every country has a high number of small businesses and the employed which have to pay tax and are in need of a professional accountancy service.
+Whilst there are many differences between the UK and our target countries, both culturally and legally, there is one constant – every country has a high number of small businesses and self-employed individuals who have to pay tax and are in need of a professional accountancy service.

-Over the last few years there has been a global recession and house price crash, coupled with a down turn in banks’ willingness to lend.
+Over the last few years there has been a global recession, coupled with a downturn in banks’ willingness to lend.
 However, TaxAssist continued to perform well during this time and our growth rate has in fact outpaced many larger firms.

 What awards has the business won?

 TaxAssist is a multi-award-winning franchise.
 In 2016 TaxAssist was, for the fourth year in a row, awarded 5-star franchisee satisfaction from independent research firm Smith & Henderson.
 This is a great vote of confidence from the network and also marks TaxAssist out for recognition for receiving better than average feedback in all key areas, joining as the organisers of the award put it “an elite group of the UK’s best franchisors.”

 The network was placed 21st in the 2016 Accountancy Age Top 50 league table on UK fee income, up 13 places from when we first appeared in the 2010 report.

 In 2015, TaxAssist was awarded a ‘Best Franchise’ award and won the bronze award at the British Franchise Association Franchisor of the Year awards, arguably the most prestigious awards ceremony in the UK franchise industry calendar.

 In 2014 TaxAssist was awarded ‘Most Innovative Tax Team of the Year’ by Acquisition International as well as winning Best Franchise awards in our investment category and for continuous improvement.